-ELR-0nn: If valued, PID- 6.7 (Name Type Code) SHALL contain the constant value ‘M'.
+ELR-010: If valued, PID- 6.7 (Name Type Code) SHALL contain the constant value ‘M'.

-ELR-0nn: If PID-7 (Date/Time of Birth) is not valued, then an OBX segment associated with the SPM segment SHALL be present to report patient age at specimen collection (LOINC in OBX-3.1 = 35659-2.
+ELR-011: If PID-7 (Date/Time of Birth) is not valued, then an OBX segment associated with the SPM segment SHALL be present to report “Age at specimen collection” (LOINC in OBX-3.1 = 35659-2).

 NK1 – Next of Kin Segment

 If the subject of the testing is something other than a person i.e. an animal, the NK1 will document the person or organization responsible for or owning the subject.
 For patients who are persons, the NK1 documents the next of kin of the patient.
-This is particularly important for lead testing of minors, since the NK1 is used to document information about the parent or guardian.
-This is where the employment information for the patient is documented.
+This is particularly important for lead testing of minors, since the NK1 is used to document information about the parent or guardian